nicksoftware/XamarinFormsFirebaseAuthentication/README.md

-Now we done downloading the libraries we will need to  implement firebase authentication.
-We working with two different  platforms.

-we need to create a an interface that will   have the declarations of
-the  related functionalities that our concrete classes on each platform will implement.
+Now we done downloading the libraries we will need to  implement firebase authentication.We working with two different  platforms.
+We need to create  an interface that will   have the declarations of  the  related functionalities that our Authenticator  classes on each platform will implement.

-Interfacea are one of my favourite features in c# because they allow us to create highly decoupled systems.An interface is basically a contract—it doesn’t have any implementation it
-can  only contain  method declarations.Like a real world contract once you sign it you need to abide by its rules, similarly the classes that implement the interface must implement the  methods declared in an interface.
+Interfaces are one of my favourite features in c# because they allow  us to create highly decoupled systems.An interface is basically a contract , it doesn’t have any implementation it can only contain  method declarations.Like a real world contract once you sign it you need to abide by its rules, similarly the classes that implement the interface **MUST** implement the  methods **declared** in an interface.
-This means that the signature of the methods in the classes that implement our interface will be the same but the actual implementation (logic inside the methods ) will  depend on the platform or where it is implemented.
+Well for us this means that the signature of the methods in the classes that implement our interface will be the same so when when we call a method declared in the interface with the DependencyService, every class that has implemented the interface and is registerd as a dependency in the container will invoke that method.

+The great part is the actual implementation (logic inside the methods ) will  depend on the platform or the logic placed inside the methods.

-With this in mind our interface lets create our interface contract:
+With this in mind lets create our interface contract:

 `
 using System;